 - All pupil premium children benefit from the funding, not just those who are under-performing

-Please click on the link to see a breakdown of current and projected spending for 2016-17.
+Please open the attachment at the bottom of the page to see a breakdown of current and projected spending for 2019-2022 (3 year strategy)

 Please click on the links below to see any previous reports on spending and the impact of initiatives used.